dalequark/daleonai/_posts/2020-07-07-can-ai-make-you-a-better-athlete-using-machine-learning-to-analyze-tennis-serves-and-penalty-kicks.md

     ffmpeg -i filename.mp4 -vf fps=10 -ss 00:00:01 -t 00:00:30 tmp/snapshots/%03d.jpg

 You can run that command from within the [notebook](https://github.com/google/making_with_ml/blob/master/sports_ai/Sports_AI_Analysis.ipynb) I provided, or from the command line if you have ffmpeg installed.
-It takes as an mp4 and creates a bunch of snapshots (here at fps=20, i.e. 20 frames per second) as jpgs.
+It takes an mp4 and creates a bunch of snapshots (here at fps=20, i.e. 20 frames per second) as jpgs.
 The `-ss` flag controls how far into the video the snapshots should start (i.e. start "seeking" at 1 second) and the flag `-t` controls how many seconds should be included (30 in this case).

 Once you've got all your snapshots created, you can upload them to Google Cloud storage with the command: